ksharma6/ksharma6/README.md

 ## Hello there <img src="https://github.com/ksharma6/ksharma6/blob/main/wave.gif" width="30px">

-My name is Kishen Sharma and I am an ML Engineer in the Bay Area.
-Thanks for stopping by
+My name is Kishen Sharma and I am an Open-Source Developer in the Bay Area.
+Thanks for stopping by :)

 ### What I'm currently working on 📚
-Presently I am an Open-Source Developer for the Sktime package.
+Presently I am contributing to the Sktime package in my freet ime while I am not supporting the Department of Biomedical Datascience at Stanford School of Medicine.

 #### My languages and a few of my favorite technologies